nafizjiwa/REACT-Router/README.md

 3. The path (eg. /articles), identifies the page displayed to the user.
 4. The query string (eg. ?search=node), after a ‘?’ and assigns values to (search or filter) parameters.

-Depending on the application requests coming into a server are handled differently.</br> REACT APPLICATIONS use REACT ROUTER for front end routing solution.</br>
+Depending on the application, requests coming into a server are handled differently.</br> REACT APPLICATIONS use REACT ROUTER for front end ROUTING solutions.</br>
+A Router is needed to work with React Router</br>

 ## Routing is defining how an app's different URLs correspond to different views or components.
-##### Users can navigate between pages without a full page reload, providing seamless.</br>
+##### Users can navigate between pages without a full page reload so its seamless.</br>

 #### Install React Router to Use It
 ##### Install the react-router-dom package</br>